 - When doing intensive activities, such as running, where a mask makes breathing difficult

-- When wearing a mask may cause a safety hazard or increase the risk of heat-related illness, such as at work
+- When wearing a mask may cause a safety hazard or increase the risk of heat-related illness

 Centers for Disease Control and Prevention website.
-Coronavirus disease (COVID-19): Considerations for wearing cloth face coverings.
+COVID-19: Guidance for wearing masks.

 Centers for Disease Control and Prevention website.
-Coronavirus disease (COVID-19): How to wash cloth face coverings.
+COVID-19: How to store and wash masks.

 Centers for Disease Control and Prevention website.
-Coronavirus disease (COVID-19): How to wear cloth face coverings.
+COVID-19: How to wear masks.

 Centers for Disease Control and Prevention website.
-Strategies to Optimize the Supply of PPE and Equipment.
+COVID-19: Optimizing Supply of PPE and Other Equipment during shortages.